 This is an edited transcript of a talk given at Norwich Castle on Tuesday the 27th of August 2019.
 Detail has been edited, aspects taken out and points clarified from the original talk.
 My thanks to Dr. Nick Warr and Philippa Comber in particular for the help and information given both before and after the talk.
 Introduction Considering the wealth of imagery on the walls … Continue reading Echoes & Imprints: Towards A Sebaldian Cinema

 So much has been written about W.G.
 Sebald and the use of photographs in his novels that it seems almost fruitless to write further around the subject.
-With it being one of the defining features of his work, and with a rapidly increasing library of volumes and handbooks exploring the writer’s legacy, I struggled to … Continue reading Chasing The Ghost – Excavating Sebald’s Portraits
+With it being one of the defining features of his work, and with a rapidly increasing library of volumes and handbooks exploring the writer’s legacy, I struggled to initially frame the subject I want to write about here: … Continue reading Chasing The Ghost – Excavating Sebald’s Portraits

 Every ten years, the most respected and articulate of film magazines, Sight and Sound, runs a poll voted for by the directors and critics of our time for their ten favourite films.
-This coalesces into a poll of fifty films and yesterday these were announced a long with a live tweet countdown of the apparent top ten … Continue reading Sight & Sound Film Poll 2012 In Detail.
+This coalesces into a poll of fifty films and yesterday these were announced a long with a live tweet countdown of the apparent top ten greatest films of all time (at least for the next … Continue reading Sight & Sound Film Poll 2012 In Detail.

 Reviewing a film that almost solely relies on its twists and turns can be a tricky task.
 In the case of most Alfred Hitchcock films, the enjoyment comes from the suspense and the relief that flows over the viewer when the narrative twists and the shocks have been revealed.
-Hitchcock’s magnum opus, Vertigo is one … Continue reading Vertigo – Alfred Hitchcock (1958)
+Hitchcock’s magnum opus, Vertigo is one of these films and so therefore this review comes with … Continue reading Vertigo – Alfred Hitchcock (1958)